The Spiritual Man

 [Photo by Dejan Livančić on Unsplash] |

-According to this last perspective, the truly “spiritual” man perceives the true realities that lie behind the things we see with our eyes and hear with our ears.
+According to this perspective, the truly “spiritual” man perceives the true realities that are behind the things we see with our eyes and hear with our ears.
 But is this understanding of “spirituality” biblical?

 The